jeanjoe/fast-food-fast/README.md

 # Fast-Food-Fast - Restaurant.

-Fast-Food-Fast is the fasted food delivery service app for a restaurant.
+Fast-Food-Fast is the fastest food delivery service app for restaurants.

 ##### Demo